-Glucose is a major source of energy for most cells of the body, including those in the brain.
-Carbohydrates (or carbs) are found in fruit, cereal, bread, pasta, and rice.
+Glucose is a major source of energy for most cells of the body, including brain cells.
+Carbohydrates are found in fruit, cereal, bread, pasta, and rice.
 They are quickly turned into glucose in your body.
 This raises your blood glucose level.

 A blood sample is needed.

-When the needle is inserted to draw blood, some people feel moderate pain, while others feel only a prick or stinging sensation.
+When the needle is inserted to draw blood, some people feel moderate pain.
+Others feel only a prick or stinging.
 Afterward, there may be some throbbing or slight bruising.
 This soon goes away.

-The blood glucose test is also used to monitor patients who have the diabetes.
-It may also be done if you have:
+The blood glucose test is also used to monitor patients who already have diabetes.

-If you had a fasting blood glucose test, a level between 70 and100 milligrams per deciliter (mg/dL) is considered normal.
+If you had a fasting blood glucose test, a level between 70 and 100 milligrams per deciliter (mg/dL) is considered normal.

 The examples above show the common measurements for results of these tests.
 Normal value ranges may vary slightly among different laboratories.
 Some laboratories use different measurements or may test different specimens.
 Talk to your doctor about the meaning of your specific test results.